sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

    * - Title
      - Description
+   * - Aggregate
+     - It computes summary statistics on your dataset by grouping rows and applying aggregation functions.
+It is commonly used for generating rollups, totals, and summarized reports directly within workflows.
+   * - Pivot By Advance
+     - It transforms an incoming DataFrame into a pivot table by grouping rows and applying one or more aggregation functions across selected columns.
    * - Cube
      - Cube Node computes aggregations of a group of rows against all possible combinations of values in the selected grouping columns.
    * - Group By